Pakistan Cricket Board appoints Gillespie and Kirsten as men’s head coaches

 — PCB Media (@TheRealPCBMedia) April 28, 2024

-Azhar Mahmood, the former Pakistan all-rounder who has been part of the coaching setup on several occasions, will be retained as cross-format assistant coach.
+Azhar Mahmood, the former Pakistan all-rounder who has been part of the coaching set-up on several occasions, will be retained as cross-format assistant coach.

-Kirsten will take charge of the limited overs side immediately after completing his ongoing stint with the Indian Premier League team Gujarat Titans.
+Meanwhile, Kirsten, who led India to their second World Cup title in 2011 and coached South Africa’s men’s team in addition to several stints in club and franchise cricket, will take charge of the limited overs side immediately after completing his ongoing stint with the Indian Premier League (IPL) team Gujarat Titans.

 Besides the upcoming T20 World Cup 2024 and other bilateral white-ball series, Kirsten will also be in charge of the side for next year’s ICC Champions Trophy 2025 in Pakistan, the T20 Asia Cup 2025 and the ICC Men’s T20 World Cup 2026 in India and Sri Lanka.